Analyzing Polydex Pharmaceuticals (POLXF) and The Competition

 |2.43

-As a group, “Industrial inorganic chemicals” companies have a potential upside of 11.02%.
-Given Polydex Pharmaceuticals’ peers higher possible upside, analysts clearly believe Polydex Pharmaceuticals has less favorable growth aspects than its peers.
+As a group, “Industrial inorganic chemicals” companies have a potential upside of 7.24%.
+Given Polydex Pharmaceuticals’ rivals higher possible upside, analysts plainly believe Polydex Pharmaceuticals has less favorable growth aspects than its rivals.

 Earnings & Valuation

-This table compares Polydex Pharmaceuticals and its peers revenue, earnings per share and valuation.
+This table compares Polydex Pharmaceuticals and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue